snacktavish/TreeUpdatingComparison/TreeUpdating.md

 The starting alignment is in neisseria_aln.fas.
 The updated alignment is in EP_demo/RESULTS/extended.aln

-Estimate an ML tree using iqtree
+ * Estimate an ML tree using iqtree

-Open it in figtree
+ * Open it in figtree
-Root it with "ERR2525602" as an outgroup.
+ * Root it with "ERR2525602" as an outgroup.

 The new taxa we have added were sampled in 2022 - whereas the existing tips are from 2019 or earlier.

-**Q Are our new sequences (SRR19310037, SRR19310038, and SRR19127720) closely related in the ML tree?**
+**Q Are our new sequences (SRR19310037, SRR19310038, and SRR19127720) closely related to each other in the ML tree?**

 You can have EP automatically bootstrap the tree as well by adding '-b ON' to the arguments.

-Bootstrapping takes a little while - so I have run it for you, and put the output files in 'EP_demo/bootstrap_results/'
+Bootstrapping takes a little while - so I have run it for you (using RAxML), and put the output files in 'EP_demo/bootstrap_results/'

 The majority rule consensus tree is in the file `bootstrap_results/RAxML_bipartitions.majority_rule_bootstrap_consensus `